Charlotte Blair Parker: Way Down East

 In 1897, at the age of 39, Parker penned her most popular full-length play, titled Way Down East.
 It was a sentimental melodrama about the travails of a seduced woman, Anna Moore, who is cast out by those who learn her story.
 After being seduced and losing the child of that liaison, Anna Moore (Phoebe Davies) wanders despondently until she finds refuge as a servant in the New England farm of Squire Bartlett (played by Odell Williams).
 Ignorant of her past, the Bartletts embrace her as part of their household.
 But when Squire Bartlett learns her history he drives her from his home in the midst of a raging snowstorm.
 Anna loses her way and nearly dies before she is rescued by the Bartletts' son, David (played by Howard Kyle).
 He has come to love her and finally persuades his parents that she is worthy to be his wife.

 Way Down East premiered at the Manhattan Theatre in 1898 where it enjoyed 152 performances.
-It was later revised by Joseph R. Grismer, whose wife, Phoebe Davis, played the leading role of Anna Moore in the original production and in later revivals in 1903 and 1905.
+It was later revised by Joseph R. Grismer, whose wife, Phoebe Davies, played the leading role of Anna Moore in the original production and in later revivals in 1903 and 1905.
 Davis would go on to play the role for more than 4,000 performances.

 In 1920 D. W. Griffith paid $175,000 for screen rights to the melodrama, which was by then considered dated.
 His film version was a popular success and an artistic triumph, largely because of the sweetly expressive face of Lillian Gish.

 Critics saw a strong resemblance between Way Down East and Steele MacKaye's 1880 melodrama Hazel Kirke, in which Parker had once played the title role.
 Both plays feature an innocent girl who loves a man above her station in life and is duped by a sham marriage ceremony.
 Upon her learning of her dishonor, Hazel Kirke throws herself into the mill race.
 In Way Down East, Anna Moore is sent out into a New England blizzard.
 In both plays, the heroine is rescued at the last minute and a reconciliation is effected.
 The originality of Parker's treatment lies in her use of "Down East" atmosphere and such comic characters as Hi Holler, Martha Perkins, and Reuben Whipple.